Pearl Ridge Gdns and Twr

 No analysis available

 Recreation-area-type amenities are consistently present in a substantial share of listings.
-Remarks mention "recreation room," "recreation area," and "recreation room great for small gatherings," plus one listing says "Pool Recreation Area."
-This is repeated by multiple agents and supports a shared amenity.
+About 13/20 listings mention it using terms like "recreation room," "recreation area," and "rec room."
+This is repeated across many remarks, suggesting a real building amenity rather than a one-off error.

 Solid evidence that the building offers a recreation/club/party room: about ten to a dozen listings explicitly mention 'recreation room', 'rec room', 'club room', or 'party/meeting room'.
 References appear across different agent remarks, supporting a building-level shared amenity.